ztz1989/software-switches/README.md

 * QEMU 3.0.95: A modified version for experiments with netmap, since it supports netmap passthrough.
 More details can be found in https://github.com/vmaffione/qemu

 #### Image
 We choose Centos 7 image.
 They are available [here](https://cloud.centos.org/centos/7/images/).
 We expect similar performance using other Linux distributions.
 In our experiments, we have downloaded CentOS-7-x86_64-Azure-vm2.qcow2 image and edit it to allow password access.
 The username and password to login to its VMs are both "root".

+#### Examples of configuring VMs
+QEMU provides a variety of options to configure virtual machines.

 ### Containers
 We use Docker to create and manage containers.
 The version is 17.03.2-ce, build f5ec1e2.